TENNLab-UTK/framework-open/markdown/framework_network.md

 Point of Contact: James S. Plank

 The framework defines a class called `Network`, which holds spiking neural networks.
-These may be created in a variety of ways; however, whenever you create a network, you should use the methods defined in the `Network` class.
+These may be created in a variety of ways; however, whenever you create a network inside your C++/python programs, you should use the methods defined in the `Network` class.
 The `Network` class is defined to be very general, so that the same class may be used by multiple different neuroprocessors.